Upendrakishore Ray Chowdhury: Life

-Upendrakishore Ray Chowdhury was born on 12 May 1863, in a little village called Moshua in Mymensingh district of Bengal, (now Kishoreganj District in Bangladesh).
+Upendrakishore Ray Chowdhury was born on 12 May 1863, in a little village called Moshua in Mymensingh District of Bengal (now Kishoreganj District in Bangladesh).
 He spent most of his adult life in Calcutta, where he died on 20 December 1915, aged only fifty-two.

-He was born as Kamadaranjan Ray to Kalinath Ray, a scholar in Sanskrit, Arabic, and Persian language.
+He was born as Kamadaranjan Ray to Kalinath Ray, a scholar in Sanskrit, Arabic and Persian.
 His elder brother Saradaranjan Ray was one of the pioneers of Indian cricket who was called the W.G.
 Grace of India.
-At the age of five, Kamadaranjan was adopted by Harikishore, a family-relative who was a zamindar in Mymensingh.
-Harikishore renamed his adopted son as Upendrakishore Roychowdhury, and added the honorific 'Raychaudhuri' as a surname.
+At the age of five, Kamadaranjan was adopted by Harikishore, a family relative who was a zamindar in Mymensingh.
+Harikishore renamed his adopted son as Upendrakishore Roychowdhury and added the honorific 'Raychaudhuri' as a surname.

-Ray Chowdhury passed the Entrance examination in 1880 with a scholarship from Mymensingh Zilla School.
+Ray Chowdhury passed the entrance examination in 1880 with a scholarship from Mymensingh Zilla School.
 He studied for a while at Presidency College, then affiliated with the University of Calcutta, but passed the BA examination in 1884 from the Calcutta Metropolitan Institution (now Vidyasagar College).
 Upendra took to drawing while in school.
 He published his first literary work in the magazine Sakha in 1883.

 His father, Kalinath Ray, was an expert in both English and Persian and also in the traditional Indian and Anglo-Indian legal systems.
 He became an eminent expert in interpreting old land deeds written in Persian and in helping the landowners get the best deal from the newly introduced British legal system in India.
 He became affluent, and in due course, his family was able to afford two elephants.